lhcb/second-analysis-steps/simulation.md

 #
 End
 ```
-This DecFile defines a signal B+ which decays 100% to D0 pi+, and the D0 in turn decays 100% into K- pi+.
+This DecFile defines a Signa B+ which decays 100% to D0 pi+, and the D0 in turn decays 100% into K- pi+.
 Important is the definition of "MyD0".
 If the decay was to "D0" rather than "MyD0", the D0 would decay via all of the decay modes implemented in DECAY.DEC.
 The final part of each decay is the actual physics model used - in this case "PHSP", which is phase space only (matrix element = constant).
 Note that with PHSP the daughters are completely unpolarized - for anything other than (spin 0) to (spin0 spin0) this will get the angular momentum wrong!

 #Two body decays - getting angular momentum right